davaya/jadn2/docs/im-summary.md

          FA C29A1206    # primitive(3264877062)
 ```

-As these examples illustrate, there are many ways of serializing the identical information, and
+Because there are many ways to serialize the identical information, an information modeling language
-an information modeling language extends XSD's concept of Type (value space, lexical space, L2V mapping)
+extends XSD's concept of Type (value space, lexical space, L2V mapping) to multiple serializations.
-to multiple serializations.
-An IM Type defines a value space, multiple lexical spaces, and for each
+An IM Type defines a single value space, multiple lexical spaces, and for each lexical space an L2V mapping.
-lexical space an L2V mapping.
-Within a process, for each Type in an IM there is an object (executable code)
+Within a process, for each Type in an IM there is an object (executable code) that validates information
-that processes information values of that type and an object (executable code) that performs L2V mapping
+values, and for each supported data format an object that performs L2V mapping (parsing and serialization).
-(parsing and serialization) between the value and a specific literal format.
-A formal information
-modeling language should define a minimum set of types necessary and sufficient to support a broad
+An information modeling language should define the minimal set of types necessary to support a broad
-range of information exchange requirements, minimizing the objects needed to translate and validate
+range of information exchange requirements.
-information items.

 The OASIS JSON Abstract Data Notation ([[JADN](#jadn)]) language defines the following types: